malachyfernandez/SkipScroll/README.md

 ## 🧠 Why You’ll Love It

-You get straight to what matters — the actual links — without fumbling around.
-It’s especially great for researchers, students, or anyone who uses Google a lot.
+No more fumbling with the mouse or fighting through distractions — just clean, fast search result access.
+Perfect for students, researchers, and power users.

 ---

-## 💡 Who’s It For?
+## 💡 Built for people who:

-Anyone who:
+- Use Google a lot
-- Hates wasting time
+- Hate wasting time
-- Wants cleaner, faster browsing
+- Want a smoother, faster browsing experience
-- Uses Google search more than once a week

 ---

 ## 📦 No Tech Required

+No setup.
 No confusing menus.
-No settings.
-No coding.
 SkipScroll is built to stay out of your way and just work.

 ---